 Veterinarian Dr. Primm also states that curiosity plays a part as motivation to why a cat would follow its owner to the bathroom (as it does with numerous other cat behaviors that are strange).
 Cats are naturally visual predators and prefer to make use of their vision to make a mental note of where things are positioned.

-It could be that when the bathroom door is closed shut, something mysterious happens behind it and the cat being unable to track what is happening behind the door feels bound to get to the root of it.
+It could be that when the bathroom door is closed shut, something mysterious happens behind it and the cat is unable to track what is happening behind the door feels bound to get to the root of it.

 You’re a captive audience